JEANFRANCOISTeddy/SONAR_Project/README.md

 # Librairies :

+Libraries used for the realization of our project

 ## [termios.h](http://manpagesfr.free.fr/man/man3/termios.3.html)
 The termios functions establish a general interface in the form of a terminal, allowing control of the asynchronous communication ports.